brainfucksec/brainfucksec.github.io/_posts/2025-05-04-android-foss-apps-list-2025.md

 ## Introduction

-This is a list of open source applications for Android, as always, the list is written in a [KISS](https://en.wikipedia.org/wiki/KISS_principle) simple way, the apps in the list are divided by category, but withinWith Apps like F-Droid you can add different repositories: the categories they have no specific order (although in some categories the most popular apps may be higher on the list).
+This is a list of open source applications for Android, as always, the list is written in a [KISS](https://en.wikipedia.org/wiki/KISS_principle) simple way, the apps in the list are divided by category, with apps like F-Droid you can add different repositories.
 Feel free to [contact me](https://brainfucksec.github.io/contacts) to add applications or modify the list.

 ### About links